katajakasa/SDL_kitchensink/README.md

 Should be done better:
 * Synchronizing.
 It is currently pretty crude (though works).
 * Buffer size tuning.
 Current ones are decent guesses.
+* Seeking currently only seeks keyframes, and may or may not work properly with more exotic streams.
 * Documentation (!!!)

 ## 1. Library requirements